antor44/livestream_video/README.md

 The program will load the default playlists playlist_iptv.m3u, playlist_youtube.m3u, and playlist_twitch.m3u, and will store options in config_xxx.json.

+When updating, you may need to delete your previous configuration files in the installation directory: config_iptv.json, config_youtube.json, and config_twitch.json.

 For multi-instances with SMPlayer: Go to Preferences - Interface - Instances, and turn off the option to use only one instance.